 A profitable small business is the best kind of business to have.
 There are many components of keeping a small business out of the red and in the black including controlling costs, setting prices strategically, and optimizing operational efficiencies.
 However, one of the most important pieces of the small business success puzzle is positive cash flow.
 That’s math at its simplest: Get paid before you pay out and your accounts will be blissfully black.
 (Note that your business can be profitable with negative cash flow—but if you can’t pay your bills on time, it doesn’t matter that on paper you are making money.)

 Of course that is easier said than done, which is why the PaySimple Blog covers cash flow optimization so often.
 It is also why the PaySimple application is designed to help you automate invoicing and create recurring billing schedules so that you are paid on time, every time.
 (Set it; forget it; and get paid—that makes recurring billing the optimal cash flow management tool.)

 For a deep dive into your small business cash flow, talk to your accountant.
-You can also use this Cash Flow Calculator to get a good idea of where you stand, and then see how adjustments to pricing, improvements in collection time, or reductions in cost will impact the overall picture.
+You can also use this Cash Flow Template to get a good idea of where you stand, and then see how adjustments to pricing, improvements in collection time, or reductions in cost will impact the overall picture.

 Cash flow aside; the following posts provide tips related to other aspects of your business that contribute to profitability and success:

 - Marketing: Use These Big Marketing Ideas to Attract Customers to Your Small Business

 - Financing: Non-Bank Options for Small Business Loans